henrikbostrom/crepes/README.md

 The above intervals are not normalized, i.e., they are all of the same size (at least before they are cut).
 We could make the intervals more informative through normalization using difficulty estimates; more difficult instances will be assigned wider intervals.

 We will here use the helper function `sigma_knn` for this purpose.
 It estimates the difficulty by the mean absolute errors of the k (default `k=5`) nearest neighbors to each instance in the calibration set.
-A small value (beta) is added to the estimates, which may be given through a (named) argument to the function; below we just use the default, i.e., `beta=0.01`.
+A small value (beta) is added to the estimates, which may be given through an argument to the function; below we just use the default, i.e., `beta=0.01`.

 ```python
 sigmas_cal = sigma_knn(X=X_cal, residuals=residuals_cal)